top of page

 IMG_2936.JPG

-The Light Aircraft Pilots Licence (LAPL) course consists of a minimum of 30 hours flying training consisting of 15 hours dual and 6 hours solo, followed by a flight test.
+The National Private Pilots Licence (NPPL) course consists of a minimum of 32 hours flying training consisting of 22 hours dual and 10 hours solo, followed by a flight test.

 slider137.png